 We're Not a Disruptor

-We built ThroughLine as a human-centred product.
+We built ThroughLine as a human-centered product.
 Here's what we mean.

 It starts with a real human problem.
 ThroughLine didn't begin with a technology looking for a use case.
-It began with a lived experience of wanting to get the most out of our therapy process.
+It began with a lived experience of wanting to get the most out of the therapy process.
+The gap between sessions is largely unstructured and unsupported.
+That's not a technology insight, it's something people in therapy have been experiencing for years.
 The product exists because the problem is real, not because the technology is impressive.

-It puts the human at the center.
-ThroughLine is not an AI product that happens to be used in therapy.
-It's a product built for people in therapy, that uses AI purposefully and intentionally in service of that goal.
-Every feature is designed to prompt reflection, support agency, and return insight to the user -- not to interpret, diagnose, or direct.
+It puts humans at the center.
+ThroughLine is not a product that replaces therapy or a therapist.
+It is designed purposefully and intentionally in service of the therapy process, supporting the human user at the center of it.
+Every feature is designed to prompt reflection, support agency, and return insight to the user, not to interpret, diagnose, or direct.
 You remain in control of your own process at every step.
 The AI assists.
 It does not lead.
 And it never oversteps into territory that belongs to you and your therapist.

 It's built using human-centered design principles.
 That means we build with input from advisors in clinical psychology, test with real users before anything ships, and iterate based on what we learn.
 We actively monitor the system to reduce harmful or misleading outputs.
 We don't move fast and fix later.
 In this space, that's not a methodology.
 It's a value.

-Unstructured support between therapy sessions, no tools to help people carry the work forward, a therapy space that technology has largely left untouched -- that's not good enough either.
+That gap, where people are meant to be doing the important work of integrating and reflecting, is largely unstructured and unsupported.
 We believe technology can genuinely help people get more from their therapy journeys.
-We just think it has to be built the right way: starting with the human problem, keeping the human in control, and earning trust through every decision along the way.
+It just has to be built the right way: starting with the human problem, keeping the human in control, and earning trust through every decision along the way.

 That's the choice we made.
 And it's one we'll keep making.